Kentaro Toyama

 Kentaro Toyama is a computer scientist and international development researcher, who works on the relationship of technology and global development.
 He is the W. K. Kellogg Professor at the University of Michigan School of Information and author of Geek Heresy: Rescuing Social Change from the Cult of Technology.
 He is also a fellow of the Dalai Lama Center for Ethics and Transformative Values at MIT.

 Toyama was founding assistant director of Microsoft Research India, a Bangalore-based computer science laboratory, where he established the Technology for Emerging Markets group which conducts interdisciplinary research in the field of "information and communication technologies for development" (ICT4D).
 Together with AnnaLee Saxenian and Raj Reddy, he co-founded the International Conference on Information and Communication Technologies and Development, a global platform for rigorous, academic, interdisciplinary research in ICT4D.

 Education

+Toyama graduated from the American School in Japan.
 Toyama received a Ph.D. in Computer Science from Yale University, and an A.B. in Physics from Harvard University.